 It is the mandate of TNPA, who must ensure that the ADZ is accurately demarcated with South African Maritime Safety Authority (SAMSA) approved marker buoys (EMPr table 5-I, condition 2). (the DFFE has no control over this).
 To identify the required marker buoys for the ADZ, an Aids to Navigation (AtoN) Plan was developed (final draft submitted on 27 November 2022).
 The workshop for stakeholder engagement on the Navigational Risk Assessment required for the implementation of the AtoN plan was held on 11-12 October 2023.
 A Navigational Risk Assessment was conducted for Saldanha Bay, therefore, AtoN plan will be implemented in order to be rated compliant.
-Meetings were held on the 7 December 2023 and 8 March 2024 to further discussions are required to resolve the outstanding issues with TNPA.
+Meetings were held on 7 of December 2023, 8 March 2024 and 19 August 2024, to discuss this matter.
+DFFE held discussions with SAMSA on 21 August 2024 regarding the matter, and these discussions are ongoing